 I get asked a lot of bike related questions.
 What tire pressure should I be riding?
 What bike should I buy?
 What do you think about x, y, and/or z?
 My answers normally come in two forms.
 The first is a simple “I dunno,” because I’m not them.
 I don’t know what they like, what they’re comfortable with, what they’re trying to accomplish.
 The second form is usually something like, “I’m not sure it matters,” by which I mean, you’re going to make a choice, and by making that choice you’re going to be invested in the success of it, and you’re probably going to like it or get used to it, or at the very least learn better what you do and don’t like.

 I envy the folks who can write authoritative product reviews.
 They believe in themselves and their experience on a level I just don’t believe in my own.
-When I write a review, it’s only every for a product that works for me, that I like, but honestly, there are so many variables from body type/shape to experience, needs, etc. Maybe you’re like me.
+When I write a review, it’s only ever for a product that works for me, that I like, but honestly, there are so many variables from body type/shape to experience, needs, etc. Maybe you’re like me.
 But maybe you’re much more like you.

-One of the reasons I have enjoyed working the custom bike world so much is that the essence of a custom bike is the essence of the person who’s going to ride it.
+One of the reasons I have enjoyed working in the custom bike world so much is that the essence of a custom bike is the essence of the person who’s going to ride it.
 The ability to articulate what you want out of a new bike before it’s built solves many, if not all, of these misgivings I have about recommending anything to anyone.

 Frequent readers and listeners will have become thoroughly bored by now with my constant exhortations to go to your local bike shop to see, feel, test bikes, clothing, etc. It’s true that I’m deeply biased toward small business, that I’m passionately dedicated to keeping independent bike shops in as many towns as possible, because I think they make towns and riding communities better, and it’s also true that I have a bunch of good friends who own the aforementioned businesses, BUT honest to whatever god you worship, no one knows you better than you.
 No one will be a better judge of what works for you.
 You’re quite literally the expert in you.
 If you buy on-line or simply take someone else’s word (even mine), you’re leaving out the most important expert available to you.